 - US Nursing Boards

 The nurse will follow up on a several essentially administrative tasks.
 These include: credential checks (CGFNS), registered with the nursing board, paying for the exam etc. Ultimately the nursing board will send an Authorisation to Test (ATT) letter which allows one to book an exam date.

 - The NCLEX Examination

 Adevia Africa recognises that sitting this exam is an expensive undertaking.
-In terms of location we advise Mumbai because the visa is cheap and obtainable, also it is the nearest test location to Tanzania.
-Note that so far, one cannot sit for this exam in the African continent.
+In terms of location we advise Mumbai because the visa is cheap and obtainable.
+Another alternative is London UK and our London office will assist with regard to an Invitation Letter.
+These are the most practical locations to sit the NCLEX from South Africa.The nearest test location to South Africa.
+Note that one cannot sit for this exam in the African continent.

 - IELTS (International English Language Testing System)

 Nursing in the USA requires that nurses pass the IELTS with an average of not less than 6.5 and with the spoken element at 7 or more.